“A brand is no longer what we tell the consumer it is – it is what consumers tell each other it is.” – Scott Cook

 The rise of high-quality counterfeits has also diluted the essence of “luxury”.
 It is making brand logos signalling wealth less meaningful than before.
 Luxury consumption is no longer a label of social class.
 It is now more about meaningful objects and pursuits that customers might endure as a luxury rather than conspicuous brand names.

-Studies have shown that in an anonymous urban society where luxury fashion items, cars etc. can be easily rented or leased temporarily the distinction between owning luxury brands and using it momentarily becomes unrecognisable.
+Studies have shown that in an anonymous urban society where luxury fashion items, cars etc. can be easily rented or leased temporarily the distinction between owning luxury brands and using it momentarily becomes unrecognizable.
 Alison Broadhead, the chief commercial officer of Jumeirah Group mentioned in an interview that “there is still an appetite for conspicuousness in emerging markets, but it’s shifting quickly”.

 The rise of social media has enabled niche brands to make their impression in the markets.
 This empowers people of any socioeconomic status to send subtle signals to each other.